BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 > would still incorrectly classify approximately 1000 of them as positive.

 ![]({{page.image | reletive_url }})
-*This image shows how the screenshots were segmented as part of the image pre-processing.
+*This image shows how the screen of a device was segmented as part of the image pre-processing.
 This was done to ensure that the images passed to the model maintained their aspect ratio after they were resized.
-Many models expect the images pass to them to be a fixed high and width (in terms of pixels) and therefore resizing is a common pre-processing step.*
+Many computer vision models expect the images passed to them to be a fixed high and width (in terms of pixels) and therefore resizing is a common pre-processing step.*

 ### Phase 3: Custom Training

 Based on the need to further reduce the false positive rate, I decided to train a new bespoke model.
 Fortunately, this turned out to be a good move.
-Machine Learning has continued to evolve rapidly over the last decade; just look at where we are now with generative models, and in the 3 years since the original open-source model was developed there had been many advances made in terms of model architectures and efficiency.
+Machine Learning has continued to evolve rapidly over the last decade, just look at where we are now with generative models, and in the 3 years since the original open-source model was developed there had been many advances made in terms of model architectures and efficiency.